dallenmidd/IxPopDyMod/README.md

 and deer are poor reservoirs for *Borrelia burgdorferi*.
 So increased deer density may also decrease the proportion of bloodmeals juvenile ticks take from more comptenet reservoirs life mice.
-We use this simple model to illustrate this possiblity.
+We use this simple model to illustrate this possibility.

 ``` r
 deer_den <- c(0.1, 0.25, 0.5, 0.75, 1)